 I have to be honest… I thought both parks would be about the same…. a lot of sandstone with very little diversity of scenery, fauna or flora.
 Wow!
 Was I wrong?
 The two parks are very different from one another and, on the Austin Adventures trip, you also get to see the Valley of Fire State Park, Snow Canyon State Park, Cedar Breaks National Monument and Dixie National Forest, as well.

 The trip was fabulous from start to finish; great food, energetic guides, unique vistas, the right balance of activity and downtime, exhilarating bike rides, but what outshone everything else for me was the hiking.

-The first day we warmed up with a short, mile-long hike through the Valley of Fire State Park.
+On the first day, we warmed up with a short, mile-long hike through the Valley of Fire State Park.
 Ancient mysterious petroglyphs along the trail make you feel as though you’ve been transported back in time.
 Plus, it’s an easy hike, with no elevation changes, which is a great way to ease yourself into a week of activity.

 The next day we took it up a notch.
 Bryce Canyon is almost indescribable.
-We’ve all seen pictures of Bryce’s famous hoodoos and red and orange sandstone walls, but until you’ve actually walked through Peek-a-Boo Canyon and Queen’s Garden, you’ll never really be able to grasp what this place is like.
-It is a somewhat strenuous hike, with a few steep elevation gains/losses in the form of switchbacks, totaling about 8 miles in length.
+We’ve all seen pictures of Bryce’s famous hoodoos and red and orange sandstone walls.
+But until you’ve walked through Peek-a-Boo Canyon and Queen’s Garden, you’ll never really be able to grasp what this place is like.
+It is a somewhat strenuous hike; with a few steep elevation gains/losses in the form of switchbacks, totalling about 8 miles in length.

 I can’t wait to visit this unique and beautiful area again.
-In my mind, the only negative is that I waited so long to go in the first place!
+In my mind, the only negativity that I waited so long to go in the first place!